Chrisfaherty/CI_PP2_SCC/README.md

 * The first screen is the info screen that lets you enter the game, With only one button you can't go wrong,
 * The game is then intuative to play with text feedback and images changing depending on the button you press,
 * In the nav bar you can access the list page if you want to create a list of items and tick them off as you go,
-* in the footer you can find the email icon that brings you to a feedback form.
+* In the footer you can find the email icon that brings you to a feedback form.

 ### Wireframes